Albrecht von Thaer

-Albrecht von Thaer (2 June 1868 – 23 June 1957) was a German General Staff Officer and representative ("Generalbevollmächtigter") of Frederick Augustus III of Saxony the last (King of Saxony).
+Albrecht Georg Otto von Thaer (2 June 1868 – 23 June 1957) was a German General Staff Officer and representative ("Generalbevollmächtigter") of Frederick Augustus III of Saxony the last (King of Saxony).
 He came to prominence in connection with his participation in the controversial long-distance cavalry exercise between Berlin and Vienna in 1892 and, later, on account of his First World War diaries, when these were published posthumously.

 Life

 Family provenance and early years

-Albrecht Georg Otto von Thaer was born in Panten, a small town in the flat lands a short distance to the west of Breslau (as Wrocław was known at that time), the eldest of his parents' six recorded children.
+Von Thaer was born in Panten, a small town in the flat lands a short distance to the west of Breslau (as Wrocław was known at that time), the eldest of his parents' six recorded children.
 He grew up with his siblings on his parents' farm ("Pawonkau Manor Farm" / "Gut Pawonkau ") at Lublinitz, some distance to the east of Breslau, on the margins of Upper Silesia.
 His father, Georg Ernst von Thaer (1834–1898), was a land owner and horse breeder who had been ennobled for his services to agriculture and cattle breeding.
 His mother, also from the ranks of the nobility, had been born Franziska von Dresler und Scharfenstein (1843–1918).
 Her father, Otto von Dresler und Scharfenstein (1805–1880), was a senior government administrator.
 One of her brothers, Albrecht's maternal uncle, Hermann von Dresler und Scharfenstein, later became an infantry general who won the Pour le Mérite medal in 1917.
-On his father's side, Albrecht von Thaer's great grandfather Albrecht Daniel Thaer had been a pioneering agronomist, identified by admirers as the father of modern agriculture.
+On his father's side, Albrecht von Thaer's great-grandfather Albrecht Daniel Thaer had been a pioneering agronomist, identified by admirers as the father of modern agriculture.

 Von Thaer was initially home-schooled.
 Later he attended the Gymnasium (secondary school) in Liegnitz.
 By the time he passed his Abitur (school leaving exam) in 1888, it was as a pupil at the Liegnitz Ritter-Akademie (literally: "Liegnitz Academy for Knights").
 Three of his mother's four brothers were army officers, and he resolved to pursue a career as a cavalry officer.
 His father insisted that he should first obtain a higher-level academic qualification, however, and accordingly he embarked on a period as a law student.
 Army officers with an academic qualification were relatively thin on the ground at this time, but having passed his Abitur von Thaer had surmounted the principal hurdle necessary to qualify for university-level education.
 As a student, he became involved with the Young Men's Christian Association (YMCA) and became an active follower of the conservative Christian-Socialist theologian-politician (and royal chaplain) Adolf Stoecker.

 In 1892 Albrecht von Thaer passed Part I of the State Law Exams at the Berlin state court, after seven terms (three and a half years) of study.
 His studies might have progressed more rapidly had he not been combining them with the cautious beginnings of his military career.